icon

 Within mortgages consumers can opt for closed or open mortgages.
 Closed mortgages penalize you for paying off all or part of your mortgage early whereas an open mortgage is flexible and allows you to increase your regular payments or pay a lump sum each year.

-Mortgage insurance or CMHC insurance is required for homeowners who purchase a home with a down payment of less than 20%.
-This insurance is meant to protect the lender, not you.
-The benefit is that it allows you to buy a home even if you have less than 20% of the purchase price saved for a down payment.
+The benefit of mortgage loan insurance is that it allows you to buy a home even if you have under 20% of the purchase price saved for a down payment.

 How do you qualify for the best mortgage rates?

-Getting the best mortgage rates requires five main things:
+But even with more stringent requirements getting the best mortgage rates requires five main things:

-1. A good credit score: You will generally need a 680 to 720 FICO score or above.
+• A good credit score: You will generally need a 680 to 720 FICO score or above.
 Your co-borrowers, if any, will also need good credit.
 Like anything else, there are exceptions to this.
 But the more exceptions you require, the lower your chances of getting the best rate.

-3. Provable income: A lender will usually ask you to prove your full income with tax documents and/or employer pay stubs.
+• Provable income: A lender will usually ask you to prove your full income with tax documents and/or employer pay stubs.
 You need a two-year history of any bonus income, commissions or part-time income.

-4. Reasonable debt ratios: If your monthly housing and payment obligations are more than 44% of your gross monthly income, you’ll seldom get the best rates.
+• Reasonable debt ratios: If your monthly housing and payment obligations are more than 44% of your gross monthly income, you’ll seldom get the best rates.
 Moreover, your monthly housing costs (mortgage payment, property taxes, heat and half your condo fees) cannot be more than 39% of your gross monthly income.
 That 39% limit requires a 680+ credit score, by the way.
 Otherwise, it’s 35%.
 Remember this as well.
 To qualify for the lowest mortgage rates, you’ll have to pass the federal government’s mortgage stress test.
 All that means is that the lender will calculate your debt ratios using an inflated interest rate.
 If the lender is offering you a 3.25% rate, for example, it might stress test you to see if you can afford payments at a 5.25% rate.

-5. Sufficient employment tenure: If you just started your job, you may not qualify with some lenders.
+• Sufficient employment tenure: If you just started your job, you may not qualify with some lenders.
 Many lenders prefer to see at least a one-year job history if you’re salaried.
 But again, there are exceptions for those who aren’t salaried.
 If you're self-employed, you'll likely have to reflect more information about your income and there may be an upper limit to how much you can borrow.
 See our guide to getting a mortgage as a self-employed person in Canada, here.

 What affects mortgage rates in Canada?

-• External factors: So much of the economy is intertwined with one element influencing others.
+1. External factors: So much of the economy is intertwined with one element influencing others.
 Mortgages fall into this pattern and can be influenced by many factors.
 For example, as inflation has risen around the world, and here at home, central banks have raised interest rates to slow the market.
 As the Bank of Canada has raised rates to curb inflation, the major banks have followed suit and raised mortgage rates for consumers.
 This has had the effect of slowing demand and sales, leading to house prices falling as inventory grows.

-• Supply and demand on real estate: Market demand can also affect mortgage rates.
+4. Supply and demand on real estate: Market demand can also affect mortgage rates.
 As demand heats up, prices for homes go up but competition from lenders could be a bonus for home buyers looking to buy homes, with banks offering lower rates to win business.

-• Factors that determine your own mortgage rate: Yes, inflation, supply and demand, and the Bank of Canada will influence mortgage rates and trends but there are factors that affect you personally.
+5. Factors that determine your own mortgage rate: Yes, inflation, supply and demand, and the Bank of Canada will influence mortgage rates and trends but there are factors that affect you personally.
 For example:

-• Credit score – This will show lenders your trustworthiness and how likely you are to pay down debt
+• Credit score: This will show lenders your trustworthiness and how likely you are to pay down debt.

-• Type of rate – If you choose a fixed rate mortgage your payment and rate will stay the same throughout your full term.
+• Type of rate: If you choose a fixed rate mortgage your payment and rate will stay the same throughout your full term.
 A variable rate mortgage will fluctuate based on the prime lending rate set by the lender.

 How to get the best mortgage rates